2 Helpful / 1 Not

 Pros: This course is made up of two nine hole loops, one on each side of the road.
 Both loops feature very technical holes.
 We played after a tournament, and all the pins were in the longs, which makes it a very beastly course.
 This is not a bomber course, nearly all the holes a very wooded.
 It doesn't favor left or right fading shots, also including shots that need to take unusual lines.
 It is a very simple course to navigate, the trails between the holes are very clear and enjoyable.
 There's no rough terrain, it'd be good for strollers or the wheeled disc bags.
 The holes are all very cleared out, not much over growth to eat your discs.
 It's all very nice looking aside from one hole that I'll mention later.
 Multiple pin locations, and multiple tees.
 The park has restrooms, picnic tables, the usual amenities.
 It also has a lot of dirt bike trails, something you don't see much of anymore.
 None of the dirt bike activities get near the disc golf, so this was thought out well.
 It's technically a pay-to-play course, but it's $1 per vehicle, so it's not much to get in.
 I've payed more in tolls to get to some other courses.
 Posts for tee signs are in place, and it looks like the signs are not far away.

 Cons: Hole number 9 has a parking lot located to the right of the tees.
-Both the long and middle tees have you throwing over that due to the tree to the left.
+Both the tees have you throwing over that due to the tree to the left.
 I had to throw directly over a parked vehicle, and from the short tees you're close enough to do significant damage if you're shot is accidentally a bit low.
 Hole number 17 seems a bit rough, like it isn't quite finished yet.
 It's not a bad hole, it just needs a bit of work.
 (I've been told this hole looks much better now, but I haven't been back yet to see.)
 I've been told that there are still no tee signs, something that surprises me, I'd expected those to show up soon.